symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 - A **VRF account (V)** that has never sent or received any transactions.
 It is a regular account used to add randomness to the account selection process.

 - The **node's public TLS key**.
-This is the key the node uses to authenticate data for transport over TLS and must be provided by the node owner, it cannot be retrieved remotely through any |codename| API.
+This is the key the node uses to authenticate data for transport over TLS and is typically provided by the node owner.

 Optionally: